Catalytic Finance Foundation: Mission and methodology

-Founded on the principle that tackling climate change requires “Less talk, more action”, R20 works with a strong sense of immediacy to ensure that sub-national governments’ ability to mitigate and adapt to climate change is unlocked.

 While sub-national governments (provinces, regions, cities, etc.) are at the center of R20's work, the NGO recognizes that fast-tracking the transition to inclusive, resilient and low-carbon societies requires greater mobilization and collaboration between a wide range of stakeholders.
 This is why R20's approach aims to “connect the dots” and foster understanding and interconnection between policy-makers, clean technology providers and public-private investors throughout the whole project development value chain.

 An integrated approach to accelerate green infrastructure development and financing.

-Through collaboration and with support from many partners, including the Leonardo DiCaprio Foundation, R20 has created a unique value chain approach that facilitates the identification, structuring, development (or bankability) and financing of green infrastructure projects.
+Through collaboration and with support from many partners, including the Leonardo DiCaprio Foundation, R20 has created a value chain approach that facilitates the identification, structuring, development (or bankability) and financing of green infrastructure projects.
 Sub-national governments from around the world can benefit from this unique one stop shop to improve the sustainability of their regions.